-Chris Cornell's daughter has launched a mental health awareness podcast in her father's memory | NME
+Chris Cornell's daughter launches mental health awareness podcast in her father's memory

-In the week marking the third anniversary of Chris Cornell‘s death his daughter, Lily Cornell Silver, has announced a mental health awareness podcast in his memory.
+In the week marking the third anniversary of Chris Cornell‘s death, his daughter Lily Cornell Silver has announced a mental health awareness podcast in his memory.

 Taking to her Instagram to share details of the interview series, Mind Wide Open, the daughter of the Soundgarden frontman revealed she will hone in on key mental health topics.